-I have worked with clients from across the lifespan with diverse backgrounds and presenting with a broad range of issues which I continue to work with.
-I have also specialised in eating dsorders having worked at the Eating Disorder Unit at the Priory Hospital for 5 years.
+Anastasia have worked with clients from across the lifespan with diverse backgrounds and presenting with a broad range of issues which she continues to work with.
+She has also specialised in eating disorders having worked in an eating disorder unit at another facility for 5 years.

-I believe that a non-judgmental therapeutic relationship in which safety can be fostered, can offer a unique opportunity for genuine support, change and development.
-Often we can find ourselves stuck in conscious and unconcious patterns of living, resulting from earlier difficulties and traumas.
+Anastasia believes that a non-judgmental therapeutic relationship in which safety can be fostered can offer a unique opportunity for genuine support, change and development.
+Often we can find ourselves stuck in conscious and unconscious patterns of living, resulting from earlier difficulties and traumas.

-In my work I aim to offer the opportunity to create such a secure base, in which painful experiences can be thought and spoken about.
+In her work, she aims to offer the opportunity to create such a secure base, in which painful experiences can be thought and spoken about.
 With awareness comes the choice to change what is preventing us from leading a more fulfilled and happier life.
-Together with understanding what is painful and difficult, I feel it is important to work with the resilience and resourcefulness present in individuals.
-I am interested in how early attachment issues have influenced individuals’ lives and how through the therapeutic relational experience, clients can learn a new way of relating.
+Together with understanding what is painful and difficult, she feels it is important to work with the resilience and resourcefulness present in individuals.
+She am interested in how early attachment issues have influenced individuals’ lives and how through the therapeutic relational experience, clients can learn a new way of relating.